qwertzy-antonio-godinho/qwertzy-antonio-godinho.github.io/_posts/2021-03-17-Abusing-Internet-Archive.md

 As the sample was not obfuscated, the main logic of the code is easily understandable.

 The first variable defines what looks like to be a previously xor'd set of numerical values, while the second variable contains a smaller set of numerical values.
-The third variable is a counter.
+The third variable seems to be a counter.

-The next block of instructions take every value in the byte values variable with the objective to xor (exclusive or operation) the values in the variable against the predefined set of values in the second variable, while taking into account the cursor position and its counter value.
+The next block of instructions take every value in the byte values variable with the objective to compare each Bit value (exclusive or operation) in the variable against the predefined set of values in the second variable, while taking into account the cursor position and its counter value to output the correct values.
 To exemplify the first 6 operations:

 1. ByteArray[0] = 121 xor 52 = 77
 2. ByteArray[1] = 12 xor 86 = 90